yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 of the area of the normal curve, it approximately corresponds to distance 2.58 standard deviations from mean:

 [![Normal curve](/static/ubee/normal-curve-small.png)](/static/ubee/normal-curve-small.png)
+*Normal curve*

-The distance from the mean in terms of standard deviations is called Z-score.
+Note: The distance from the mean in terms of standard deviations is called Z-score.

-We performed the hypothesis testing for each character on each position + overall statistics.
+We performed the hypothesis testing for each character on each position and on overall statistics.
-Hypothesis about uniformity on given character is rejected on fields with `x` character with 99% confidence level.
+Hypothesis about uniformity on given character on given password position is rejected with 99% confidence level if the corresponding field contains `x` character in the following table:.

 | Char |  1 pos |  2 pos |  3 pos |  4 pos |  5 pos |  6 pos |  7 pos |  8 pos |  total |
 | ---- | -----: | -----: | -----: | -----: | -----: | -----: | -----: | -----: | -----: |